 In Victoria, all schools have to follow and maintain minimum standards for registration.
-The Guide to the Minimum Standards and Other Requirements for School Registration sets out schools’ responsibilities under the Education and Training Reform Act 2006 (Vic) and Education and Training Reform Regulations 2007 (Vic).
+The Guide to the Minimum Standards and Other Requirements for School Registration sets out schools’ responsibilities under the E&TR Act and Education and Training Reform Regulations 2007 (Vic).
 The guide is available at www.vrqa.vic.gov.au.

 If you are in a government school, and are not satisfied with the outcome of your complaint or the school’s internal processes, you can complain to the DET regional office, and subsequently (if you are still unsatisfied), to the central office.

-If your complaint remains unresolved, you can complain to the Victorian Ombudsman (see “Contacts” at the end of this chapter).
+If your complaint remains unresolved, you can complain to the Victorian Ombudsman (see “Contacts”).
 Complaints should be in writing, including all relevant facts and the procedures used by the school.